komaldkyadav/Calculator/README.md

 # Calculator
-A simple and easy to use calculator
+A simple and easy to use calculator just using html